Help the horse that avoids the bridle

 - He’s a head shaker and the bridle irritates this condition.
 There are countless reasons that horse headshakes, and the bridle may be one of them.

 - He may have “emotional baggage” from previous rough handling.
 Trust issues, if you will.

-Make sure he’s not reacting to a physical issue.
-If you find something, you can treat it, and then work to overcome the head raising.
+- Have your vet rule out a physical issue.
+If you find something in his mouth or ears, you can treat it, and then work to overcome the head raising.
 If your horse has been uncomfortable for a long time, he may still raise his head to avoid the bridle even if you have resolved what ails him and you’ll have to train him to trust you again.

 - Your horse must learn that putting his head down, and keeping it down until you say otherwise, yields a reward.
 You may find that teaching him this command in his stall while he is naked is the best way, then you can start to work in a fly mask, halter, and bridle.

 - Spend a few minutes a day with your horse.
 He may naturally put his head down to smell your knee, grab a bite of food, or just on his way to get a drink.
 Start introducing your voice command and a touch on the neck when he naturally puts his head down.
 Reward, reward, reward.
 Throw a dang party!
 Some horses will put 2 and 2 together in a few minutes, others, not so much.
 The point is to teach him to lower his head on command, with patience, praise, and never punishment.